GrahamDeprecated/CMS-Core/README.md

 GNU AFFERO GENERAL PUBLIC LICENSE

-CMS Core Provides Some Core Functionality For Bootstrap CMS
+CMS Core Provides Some Core Functionality For Applications Like Bootstrap CMS
 Copyright (C) 2013  Graham Campbell

 This program is free software: you can redistribute it and/or modify